r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 PowerShell -ExecutionPolicy Bypass -File setup.ps1
 ```

-On a machine used for anything else,  better use the script only as a guide
-and apply the individual steps manually to avoid damage to your
-installation.
-One may also want to clean up after the script (`temp` can be
+One may also want to clean up after the script (`temp` can be deleted).
-deleted).

-## Binary installer of R, building packages from source
+## Binary installer of R, building packages from source (without RTools42)

-First, download thhe toolchain and libraries.
+First, download the toolchain and libraries.
 They are
 available in a single tarball
 [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file named such as
 `gcc10_ucrt3_full_4737.tar.zst`.

+There is also a variant named `gcc10_ucrt3_base_4737.tar.zst`, which is
+smaller, only has enough libraries to install base R and recommended
+packages (which are probably enough also for many, but not all, CRAN
+packages).
+The Zstandard compressor works better on these files than the
+compressor used by RTools42 (Inno Setup does not support Zstandard
+compression), so the file is smaller and decompresses faster.

-To do so, you may run an msys2 shell `C:\msys64\msys2.exe` and the following commands
+You may run an MSys2 shell `C:\msys64\msys2.exe` and the following commands
 (please note the number 4737 in this example needs to be replaced by the
 current release available, there is always only one at a time):